 Watch the promotional video of Todd's forthcoming book about Glenn Killinger, World War I, and the birth of the American hero in postwar American culture.

 Mealy holds a Ph.D. from Penn State University.
 He also attained a Master's degree from the same institution, where he was the 2014 recipient of the John S. Patterson Award for academic and creative achievement.
-In 2018, received the university's Sue Samuelson Award for his doctoral dissertation.
+In 2018, he received the university's Sue Samuelson Award for his doctoral dissertation.